1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: EMPIRICAL STUDY

 \subsubsection{Data Preparation}

-We select API usage questions tagged with ''java`` tag in the SO data dump~\cite{StackOverflow}, and sort them in the descending order by view count.
-Then we select 100 top-viewed questions based on the two criteria: 1) the question title contains the API name or the exception information; 2) the question has the accepted answer with sufficient details rather than just referencing materials.
-The manual selection was performed independently by two Master students with more than four years of Java development experience, with a Cohen’s Kappa agreement~\cite{Landis1977AnAO} of 0.842, i.e., almost perfect agreement.
+We select API usage questions tagged with ``java'' in the SO data dump~\cite{StackOverflow}, and filter them based on two criteria: 1) the question title begins with ``how to'', or contains the API name; and 2) there is an accepted answer with sufficient details rather than just referencing materials.
+We obtain 8,667 questions, and sort them in descending order by view count.
+To minimize manual effort, we select only 100 questions for this empirical study.
+Note that we make sure that the 100 questions cover as many topics as possible.
+Specifically, there are ten topics: \textit{Base Type}, \textit{Collections}, \textit{Data}, \textit{Date}, \textit{File}, \textit{IO}, \textit{Network}, \textit{Reflection}, \textit{Swing}, \textit{Thread}.
+For example, the topic \textit{Base Type} indicates that the selected questions are primarily about String (or Int) operations.
+Given these topics, we arrange for two master's students with more than four years of Java development experience to independently select 100 questions from the sorted questions, with a Cohen’s Kappa agreement~\cite{Landis1977AnAO} of 0.842, i.e., almost perfect agreement.
+Finally, we obtain 10 questions for \textit{Base Type}, 30 for \textit{Collections}, 7 for \textit{Data}, 9 for \textit{Date}, 7 for \textit{File}, 8 for \textit{IO}, 8 for \textit{Network}, 6 for \textit{Reflection}, 7 for \textit{Swing}, and 8 for \textit{Thread}.

 As developers tend to answer the questions on Stack Overflow with API descriptions (e.g., API function and directive sentences~\cite{Liu2019GeneratingQC}) and code examples, we consider them as answer points following the treatment mentioned in~\cite{Liu2020GeneratingCB}.
 Note that an accepted answer may contain more than one answer point, but it has only one main answer point (the most direct answer to the question), and all of the rest are secondary answer points.